WRDTP ESRC STUDENTSHIPS

 ALL awards are available for study part-time.

-Applications for the following WRDTP ESRC Awards competitions has now closed:
+Applications for the following WRDTP ESRC Awards competitions will be welcomed from November 2018:

 - WRDTP Pathway & Interdisciplinary Awards (50% funded by DTP and 50% funded by Dept/School etc)